 Want more?
 Want changes?
 Consider donating.

-Start here for the Python 3.2 edition.
+Start here for a revised Python 3.2 edition.

 How to Write Your Own Software Using Python [2.6 Edition]